apache/beam/website/www/site/content/en/documentation/sdks/python.md

 ## Python type safety

 Python is a dynamically-typed language with no static type checking.
-The Beam SDK for Python uses type hints during pipeline construction and runtime to try to emulate the correctness guarantees achieved by true static typing.
-[Ensuring Python Type Safety](/documentation/sdks/python-type-safety) walks through how to use type hints, which help you to catch potential bugs up front with the [Direct Runner](/documentation/runners/direct/).
+The Beam SDK for Python uses typehints during pipeline construction and runtime to try to emulate the correctness guarantees achieved by true static typing.
+[Ensuring Python Type Safety](/documentation/sdks/python-type-safety) walks through how to use typehints, which help you to catch potential bugs up front with the [Direct Runner](/documentation/runners/direct/).

 ## Managing Python pipeline dependencies